Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-shutting-down-slate-a-cost-breakdown.md

 **Could've used:**

-- Google Sheets as a free database (actually did this initially for CampusLink, my earlier project that I'm trying to revive right now—it works but it's janky)
+- Google Sheets as a free database (actually did this initially for CampusLink, my earlier project that I'm trying to revive right now.
+It works but it's janky)
 - Supabase free tier (generous but limited, and you'll hit limits eventually)
 - PlanetScale's free tier for database (now discontinued, because of course it is)